Catalina Express: Ports

+Routes

 Fleet

 The company began with only one vessel that held about 60 passengers.
-As of 2025, the company operates eight high-speed vessels.
+As of 2025, the company operates the following eight high-speed vessels:

 Related businesses

 On April 1, 2016, Greg Bombard (one of the founders of Catalina Express) and his brother Tim, co-founded Avalon Freight Services with Harley Franco, the owner of Harley Marine, a local tug boat company.
 Avalon Freight Services holds the exclusive contract with the Catalina Island Company to use the dock and warehouse space on the eastern end of the island.
 The company uses a self-propelled landing craft, the Catalina Provider, along with a tug/ramp barge combination to transport freight between the island and San Pedro.

 Catalina Express holds the contract to operate and manage the Aquabus and Aqualink ferry services of Long Beach Transit.
 The two routes operate around Long Beach Harbor and Alamitos Bay.